-Since water turning to ice expands as it freezes, water that has pooled and been trapped inside the lines will burst your pipes and damage valves and heads, particularly if it freezes quickly, so if there is a lot of water still inside the system.
+Since water turning to ice expands as it freezes, water that has pooled and been trapped inside the lines can burst your pipes and damage valves and heads, particularly if it freezes quickly, so if there is a lot of water still inside the system.
 Replacing broken pipes can cost twice as much as winterizing and activating your lawn sprinkler system.
-These damages usually amount to $200 to $350 depending on the extent.
+These damages usually amount to $200 to $350, depending on the extent.

 The cost to install a lawn sprinkler system is around $3,100, so performing routine maintenance, like winterizing, will ensure your system gets the maximum years of use.